Share

 After the week, the army did remove the village members to Ramallah.

-The actions of the Latrun Abbey monks during this time have been remembered as a beacon of humanity in the midst of conflict.
+The actions of the Latrun Abbey monks during this time have been remembered as a beacon of humanity in the midst of war.
 Their willingness to protect and assist the displaced villagers of Imwas reflects the abbey’s long-standing commitment to peace and reconciliation, principles that are deeply rooted in the monastic tradition.

 Over the years, Latrun Abbey has continued to be a place of reflection and peace, its history enriched by the stories of those who have sought and found refuge within its walls.
 The memory of the monks’ actions during the Six-Day War serves as a reminder of the potential for compassion and moral courage, even in the most challenging of circumstances.